 If you visit…

 Our worship services are friendly, informal and participatory.
 A variety of people plan and lead worship, so no two services are quite alike.
 Typically, though, we’ll start with singing a few songs as people arrive.
-There will be a welcome, announcements, introductions and often “passing the peace” – handshakes with people sitting nearby.
+There will be a welcome, announcements, introductions and sometimes “passing the peace” – handshakes with people sitting nearby.

 The service is interspersed with music – both traditional hymns and contemporary songs.
 Sometimes instrumentalists take a turn.
 Occasionally we employ other arts: short bits of drama, video, visuals, puppetry and other unique elements.